Toward regular black holes in sixth-derivative gravity: Solutions around

-It is also interesting to notice that the solution in Eq.~\eqref{Sol00Geral} explicitly requires $\ga_2 (3 \ga_1 + \ga_2) \neq 0$.
+It is also interesting to notice that the solution~\eqref{Sol00Geral} explicitly requires $\ga_2 (3 \ga_1 + \ga_2) \neq 0$.
 This is precisely the condition for the model~\eqref{mostgeneralaction} to have sixth-order derivatives in both the spin-2 and spin-0 sectors.
-If this condition is not satisfied, there might still be non-trivial solutions of the type $(0,0)_0$, but the structure and characteristic number of parameters of the solutions can be different from the ones of the most general model.
-For instance, if $\ga_1 = \ga_2 = 0$ the field equations contain at most four derivatives acting on a single metric function, instead of six, and one might expect a reduction of the number of free parameters in a solution.
-In Sec.~\ref{Sec.Ren} we shall discuss some important cases of incomplete sixth-derivative models, \textit{i.e.}, in which some coefficients $\ga_i$ are null or assume other particular values.
+If this condition is not satisfied, the structure of the solution family $(0,0)_0$ can be different from the one of the most general model.
+For instance, if $\ga_1 = \ga_2 = 0$ the field equations contain at most four derivatives acting on a single metric function, and one might expect a reduction of the number of free parameters in a solution.
+In Sec.~\ref{Sec.Ren} we shall discuss some important cases of incomplete sixth-derivative models, i.e., in which some coefficients $\ga_i$ are null or assume other particular values.

-\subsection{Solutions around $r=r_0\neq 0$}
+\section{Solutions around $r=r_0\neq 0$}

-Differently from the solutions around $r=0$, we have identified several families of solutions around a finite point $r=r_0\neq 0$.
-This diversity is indicative of the various possibilities for the point $r_0$, which can be, \textit{e.g.}, a horizon or a generic point, depending on the indicial structure of the solution~\eqref{FrobeniusFB}.
+In contrast to the solutions around $r=0$, we have identified several families of solutions around a finite point $r=r_0\neq 0$.
+This diversity is indicative of the various possibilities for the point $r_0$, which can be, e.g., a horizon or a generic point, depending on the indicial structure of the solution~\eqref{FrobeniusFB}.

 The solutions around a generic point are in the class $(0,0)_{r_0}$.
-After solving the field equations up to three orders in $r-r_0$, we are convinced that such solutions are characterized by 11 free parameters ($f_0,\ldots, f_4$, $b_0,\ldots, b_4$ and $r_0$), which appear already at first order.
-This is precisely the maximal number of free parameters (including the non-physical parameter $b_0$) that we expected for a solution of the type~\eqref{FrobeniusFB}, taking into account the differential order of the field equations.
+After solving the field equations up to three orders in $r-r_0$, we are convinced that such solutions are characterized by 11 free parameters ($f_0,\ldots, f_4$, $b_0,\ldots, b_4$, and $r_0$), which appear already at first order.
+This is precisely the maximal number of free parameters (including the nonphysical parameter $b_0$) that we expected for a solution of the type~\eqref{FrobeniusFB}, taking into account the differential order of the field equations.
 The situation here is analogous to the fourth-derivative gravity, where the family of solutions $(0,0)_{r_0}$ around a generic point also has the maximal number of free parameters~\cite{Stelle15PRD}.
-This counting of free parameters is confirmed by the analysis using the metric written in conformal-to-Kundt form, whose details will be reported elsewhere~\cite{Praha2}.
+This counting of free parameters is confirmed by the analysis using the metric written in conformal-to-Kundt form~\cite{Praha2}.